arkencl/nest/content/about.md

 ## Discord

-Feel free to join one of the largest programming discord server by clicking the following link [The Programmers Hangout](discord.gg/programming).
+Feel free to join [The Programmers Hangout](discord.gg/programming) one of the largest programming discord servers with 40000+ members.
 Make sure to familiarize yourself with our rules when joining and I hope you have great time learning and chatting with everyone.

 ## Languages